 For example, you could be helping others, achieving specific daily goals, or seeing people you love.

 The only person that can make you happy is you.

 Looking into others’ lives and creating the belief that they have date nights, family vacations, and no financial worries is wrong.

 How not to be envious of other people’s success

 Second, you need to do something about that envy.

-Find a way to make other people envy your drive and success if that challenges you to motivate yourself.
+Find a way to make others envy your drive and success if that challenges you to motivate yourself.

 Below are a few tips I would use if I was envious of someone’s success and needed to find a way to boost my own.